Sunday, June 20, 2010

 Purty obviously something was badly wrong if NexRemote thought that southern sparkler, which never rises from the latitude of Possum Swamp, ort-ta be visible.
 Hmmm…missed the first star by 15-degrees… That’s usually a sign of time problems.
 I checked time and date and found nothin’ amiss.
 Maybe a glitch?
 I started over.
 Again, when I said “start alignment,” NR asked about “Automatic Align.”
 Finally a light bulb, dim though it was, went off.
 AUTOMATIC ALIGN?!
 The CG5 ain’t got no automatic align.
 It ought to be asking about TWO STAR align!

-I exited to “settings,” corrected my faux-pas, reset the mount to its index marks and started all over.
+I exited to “settings,” corrected my faux-pas (I had somehow selected Celestron's NexStar alt-az mount as the telescope type), reset the mount to its index marks and started all over.
 This time all was well.
 NR chose appropriate alignment stars, and by the time I got to the third of four possible Calibration stars, the target was in the eyepiece of the main scope when the slew stopped.
 After that, I ran the hand control's polar alignment routine and redid the go-to align one last time.
 I’d had to adjust the mount altitude and azimuth a considerable amount to bring the pole in, so my go-tos would have been off if I’d left things as they were.

 I reckon some of you are wondering why I bother with a good polar alignment.
 After all, the CG5 will put objects in the field of an eyepiece with the R.A. axis ten degrees or more away from the pole.
 The answer is “because I intended to image with the Stellacam II.”
 Even with the cam’s relatively short 10-second exposures, polar misalignment shows up as elongated, ugly stars.